svmiller/peacesciencer/README.md

     Interstate Dispute (MID) data to dyad-year data frame
 -   `add_cow_trade()`: adds Correlates of War trade data to dyad-year or state-year data.
+-   `add_creg_fractionalization()`: add fractionalization/polarization
+    estimates from CREG to your dyad-year or state-year data
 -   `add_democracy()`: adds estimates of democracy/levels of democracy
     to dyad-year or state-year data.
 -   `add_gwcode_to_cow():` adds Gleditsch-Ward state codes to dyad-year